 Aloe 'Green Sand'

-Aloe 'Vito', also known as Aloe 'Green Sand', is a small, slow-growing succulent that produces rosettes of lance-shaped leaves with nubby deep rose-colored spots down the center and along the margins.
+Aloe 'Vito', also sold as Aloe 'Green Sand', is a small, slow-growing succulent that forms rosettes of lance-shaped leaves with nubby deep rose-colored spots on both surfaces and along the margins.
 It grows up to 12 inches (30 cm) tall.
 Leaves are up to 6 inches (15 cm) long.
-The flower stalk is a long inflorescence with orange-red flowers appear in clusters on tall branched inflorescences in winter.
+The orange-red flowers appear in clusters on tall branched inflorescences in winter.